yatskevich/grunt-bower-task/README.md

 img/bootstrap-sass/glyphicons-halflings.png
 ```

-And you can use regular expressions.
-If you don't want to specify library layouts, you would use regular expressions to be better.
+And you can use wildcard and regular expressions.
+If you don't want to specify library layouts, you would use wildcard or regular expressions to be better.

+If you want to use wildcard, you need to put `*`.
+If you want to use regular expressions, you need to enclose `/` like `/bootstrap.*/`.

+e.g. If you define the following `bower.json`,

 ```json
 {